 The Purpose of this website

 This website concerns the Creation Narrative of modern science and of the Bible.
 A creation narrative describes how the universe and the earth came to be in their present state.
+Our purpose is to explain how the two narratives—of Science and of the Bible—compare, a comparison that has been possible only within recent decades.
+They agree quite well, if one lays aside old misconceptions in the true spirit of a search for truth wherever it can be found.

 A full Creation Narrative begins with the creation of the universe, and ends with the Creation of Man.
 What this website attempts to show is that there is an astounding agreement between the Bible's Creation Narrative (CNB) and the Creation Narrative of Science (CNS).
 Both narratives, if properly understood, are full narratives in this sense.
 Each narrative, of course, emphasizes the aspects appropriate to itself: thus CNB emphasizes the activities of the Creator God, and CNS emphasizes the discoveries of science.
 Each aspect has its proper place.